bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 Languages: Russian (native), English (elementary), Italian (beginner), Pushtu (specific translation), Georgian (specific translation)

-## Specialization and professional skills
+## My soft skills and communications:

-I develop and investigate on Python, Node.js, Perl, Bash with OSINT, Cybesecurity & DevOps activities and practices.

-Sometimes I hire targeted for positions in IT level from middle+, with relocation outside Russia, write about hiring in IT, HR Tech, development and participate in various professional communities.

-I do not consider offers from russian corporations, state structures, and office work within Russian Federation.
-Now I leave Russia.

-## Technology stack
+- Strong skills in hiring specialists in various career areas, mainly IT.
+Extensive experience in hiring and relocating specialists from Russia, all kinds of communications
+- Experience in searching for people, facts from various sources, in social networks monitoring and promoting communities, including closed ones
+- Interest in the application of OSINT techniques, research and investigations.
+Experience in automating, developing and configuring solutions for managing ATS and some databases with data about people and some artifacts to research it

+## My technical stack:

 - Python, Node.js, JavaScript, Perl, Bash
 - PostgreSQL, MongoDB, MySql, Redis, Django, Celery, RabbitMQ
 - AWS (EC2, Amplify, S3, RDS, Route 53, DynamoDB), ClickHouse, Prometheus, Grafana, Zabbix, Huginn, Jira administration
 - Linux (Ubuntu, Debian, Kali, Amazon Linux, Arch Linux, Parrot OS, Mikrotik OS, CentOS, FreeBSD), MacOS, Windows, Virtualization (VirtualBox, Vagrant, VMWare), Docker - at the level of normal, advanced in places, DevOps.
 I have a talent to install and configure any software so that it works on any systems and configurations
-- Async.IO, AIOgram, Google API, Nest.js, Express, REST API, Swagger and some frameworks & tools for highload, queuing, mutli threading, multi processing, sharding, etc.
+- Async.IO, AIOgram, Google API, Nest.js, Express, REST API, Swagger and some frameworks & tools for highload, queuing, mutli threading, multi processing, sharding, etc. for building optimal technical solutions
 - Selenium, Puppeteer, Apify, Playwright, Crawlee and at different times a bunch of all sorts of exotics, mainly integration, for parsing, scraping, crawling and data enrichment
 - Various protocols related to e-mail (POP3, IMAP, MTU logs, verification and validation of addresses through various services, mass mailings)
-- C++ as a secret rarely used skill
-- Java, .NET - at the level of “I can, but without fanaticism”
-- PHP - at the level of “collect or fix something quickly”
-- Vue, React - at the level of understanding how it works (there is no industrial experience in frontend development)
-- Delphi, Embarcadero, VBScript as oldfag )
-- UX, Figma, CSS, Styles - I can make it nice if needed

 ## Work experience